Charles H. Percy: U.S. Senate

 In 1972, Percy sought a second term to the Senate.
 In the general election, he defeated Congressman Roman Pucinski by a landslide.
 He gave up his seat on the important Senate Appropriations Committee for one on the Foreign Relations Committee.

-Senator Percy in 1974 introduced legislation making the 55 mph national maximum speed limit permanent, which became law in January 1975, remaining in effect until it was amended in 1987 to allow 65 mph on rural Interstate highways and finally repealed in 1995.
+In 1974, Percy introduced legislation making the 55 mph national maximum speed limit permanent, which became law in January 1975, remaining in effect until it was amended in 1987 to allow 65 mph on rural Interstate highways and finally repealed in 1995.

 In 1978, as Percy was completing his second term, he appeared invincible.
 Percy was considered so strong that the Democratic Party was unable to persuade any serious candidates to challenge him in that year's election.
 Alex Seith, a dark horse candidate, was his Democratic challenger.
 Seith had never before sought elected office but had served as an appointee on the Cook County Zoning Board of Appeals for twelve years, nine as chairman.

 At that time, Percy's reputation as a moderate Rockefeller Republican, contrasted with Seith's ostensible hard-line foreign policy positions, combined to make Percy suddenly vulnerable in the weeks before the election.
 Percy had earlier worked to broaden the base of the Republican Party and was an outlier to more conservative elements.
 Sensing his probable loss, Percy went on television days before the polling and, with tear-filled eyes, pleaded with Illinois voters to give him another chance.
 He said, "I got your message and you're right ...
 I'm sure that I've made my share of mistakes, but your priorities are mine."
 He won re-election 53% to Seith's 46%.

 After the Republicans won control of the Senate in 1980, Percy became chairman of the Foreign Relations Committee.
 That year he gave a luncheon in honor of the 16th Karmapa of Tibet at the United States Capitol with other Tibetan Buddhists and congressmen.
 He served in the Senate until the end of his third term in January 1985, after narrowly losing to Congressman Paul Simon in 1984.
 Critics had accused Percy of paying more attention to foreign affairs than to the domestic issues of his constituents.
-After Percy's defeat, no Republican would win a senatorial race in Illinois until Peter Fitzgerald in 1998.
+After Percy's defeat, no Republican would win a senatorial race in Illinois until Peter Fitzgerald in 1998, and no Republican would ever win Percy's old seat again.